 John Smelcer is the award-winning author of more than 45 books.
 He was one of the last students of the legendary John Gardner, widely considered the best creative writing teacher in America.
-Aside from John's many novels and poetry collections, he has published books in Native Studies, history, folklore, mythology, anthropology, archaeology, linguistics, as well as anthologies, plays, optioned screenplays, dictionaries, and children's picture books.
-His short stories, poems, interviews, articles and essays--read by millions--appear in over 450 magazines and journals worldwide.
+Aside from John's many novels and poetry collections, he has published books in Native Studies, history, folklore, mythology, anthropology, archaeology, linguistics, as well as anthologies, plays, screenplays, dictionaries, and children's picture books.
+His short stories, poems, interviews, articles, and essays--read by millions--appear in over 450 magazines and journals worldwide.
 John Smelcer's writing appears in numerous anthologies of the nation’s foremost Native American writers.
 His autobiography appears in Here First: Autobiographical Essays by Native American Writers (Modern Library/Random House, 2000).
 To learn more about John's tribal affiliation, click on bio.
 In 1995, he co-edited the anthology, Durable Breath: Contemporary Native American Poetry, which was taught at hundreds of colleges and universities across the nation.
 With Joseph Bruchac, John co-edited Native American Classics (2013), a graphic anthology of 19th and early 20th century American Indian literature, which was named "one of the hottest graphic novels of 2013."
 His seminal interview "Towards Defining Native American Literature" appears in Multi-Ethnic Literature of the United States.
 His novel, The Trap, called a masterpiece, won the $10,000 James Jones Prize for the First Novel (Jones was the author of such classics as From Here to Eternity, Some Came Running, and The Thin Red Line) and is listed as one of the 101 greatest novels to teach the English language worldwide.
 The Trap and John's follow-up novel, The Great Death were both selected for England's National Literacy Booktrust.
 The Great Death was listed among the greatest adventure stories for young readers.
 John's survival novel Edge of Nowhere was named one of the best books in the UK in 2010 and was compared to Robinson Crusoe.
 His award-winning novel Lone Wolves was hailed as one of the greatest dog adventure stories of all time and is listed with I am Malala as one of the best feminist books in 2014.
 John's books on Alaska Native mythology include A Cycle of Myths and The Raven and The Totem, which features a foreword by John's mentor Joseph Campbell, who helped George Lucas create the archetypal stories and characters in Star Wars.
 James Michener and John Gardner were also among John's early writing mentors.
-John's mythology book In the Shadows of Mountains includes an introduction by Pulitzer Prize winner, Gary Snyder (with Jack Kerouac and Allen Ginsberg, one of the orginal Beats), who also wrote a foreword to John's poetry book, Raven.
+John's mythology book In the Shadows of Mountains includes an introduction by Pulitzer Prize winner, Gary Snyder (with Jack Kerouac and Allen Ginsberg, one of the original Beats), who also wrote a foreword to John's poetry book, Raven.
 Alan Dundes wrote a foreword to John's mythology book, Trickster.
+Click here to read two of the hundreds of myths that John has collected over the decades.
 John's poetry book Riversongs won the Robert Penn Warren Poetry Prize from the Cumberland Poetry Review.
 His poetry book, Without Reservation won the Milt Kessler Prize for the best book of poetry published in America by a poet over 40.
 It also won the Western Writers of America Spur Award for Poetry.
 For over 20 years, many of John's books have been illustrated by Larry Vienneau.

 John Smelcer was one of the first adventurers to mountain bike an Alaskan glacier, traversing endless crevasses.
 In his teens, he explored the Alaskan Arctic coastline alone by foot, frequently encountering polar bears and discovering an exposed wholly mammoth near Demarcation Bay (from which he enjoyed a meal of roasted mammoth).
 He and his brother climbed many of Alaska tallest mountains and discovered and explored numerous caves.
 John has even dog sledded in Alaska.